TKForgeron/nodejs-web-tech-assignments/README.md

 - DOUWE
   - upon page refresh onthoud welke question user was
 - TIM
+  - bij tijd over: Log all login failures and alert administrators if an attack has been detected
+  - only allow strong passwords
   - sql injection checken
   - admin security issue
   - session progress